-OPEN EDUCATIONAL RESOURCES (OER): Teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits repurposing by others.
+“OER are teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use and re-purposing by others.
+Open educational resources include full courses, course materials, modules, textbooks, streaming videos, tests, software, and any other tools, materials, or techniques used to support access to knowledge.” -William & Flora Hewlett Foundation.

 All SUNY campuses abide by the following definition to determine whether a course qualifies for OER designation:

 For the purposes of this policy, "majority" is understood to mean 51%.